 IN THIS ARTICLE

-Guaifenesin may pass into breast milk and could harm a nursing baby.
-Do not take this medication if you are breast-feeding a baby.
+Chlophedianol, guaifenesin, and pseudoephedrine may pass into breast milk and may harm a nursing baby.
+Decongestants may also slow breast milk production.
+Do not use cough or cold medicine without telling your doctor if you are breast-feeding a baby.

 How should I take chlophedianol, guaifenesin, and pseudoephedrine (Vanacof DX)?